shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getGtmUserInfo

-Basic function used to get the user information in a GTM-suitable format.
-It takes care of dispatching the initial creation based on the contact information from order and it also handles overwriting of these information with credentials of an authenticated customer.
+The basic function is used to get the user information in a GTM-suitable format.
+It dispatches the initial creation based on the contact information from the order and handles overwriting of this information with the credentials of an authenticated customer.

 ```ts
 export const getGtmUserInfo = (